QDevil/qdac2-tools/readme.md

-# Tools for QDevil QDAC-II
+# Tools for QDAC-II & QSwitch

 This repository contains additional tools and examples for QDAC-II and QSwitch.
 See https://qm.quantum-machines.co/qe-documentation-firmware for more information and examples.